nguyensjsu/fa21-172-snake-fist/README.md

   4. Payment Page: allows Users to make a payment online by asking for their name, card info, and shipping address.
 A Payment Receive with an Order Confirmation number will shown after the payment is processed successfully.
   5. Order Review Page: allows Users to review their order and Request a Refund.
 * Back Office Portal:
+  1. Request Refund with RabbitMQ: allows admin to handle the Refund Request Ticket that they get assigned by RabbitMQ.
+First ticket will get to be assigned first to the available admin.
 * REST APIs:
 ### Technical Requirements
 * Software Stack & Tools
+  1. Front Office Portal:
+    * Front-end: EJS as Template Engine in Node.js, HTML, CSS,
+    * Backend:
+  3. Back Office Portal:
+    * Front-end:
+    * Backend:
 # Snakefist Individual Team Member's Journal
 ## Individual Journal by Thi Tuong Vi Nguyen
 ### Accomplished Tasks: